My Fine Feathered Friend.

 By now, the other goblins had finished their squabble, and the one with the sieve hat had taken control of the duster.
-"More tickle?" he said, holding out the duster to Sarah hopefully.

 Sarah took it from his hand.
-"Ok, but only for a little while.
+"Okay, but just for a little while.
 I have work tomorrow."

 Sarah proceeded to tickle them one at a time until they were crying with laughter and rolling around so violently that they were in danger of falling out of the closet.

-Eyes shining, the goblin bowed "Thank you Lady!
+Eyes shining, the goblin bowed.
+"Thank you, Lady!
 Thank you!"

-"Goodnight Lady!" she heard their muffled reply.
+"Goodnight, Lady!" she heard their muffled reply.

-"Hey!" she called out opening the door.
-But they were already gone.
+"Hey!" she called out, opening the door.

 So were her pink stilettos.

 Squeak wisely shook his head.
-"No majesty," he said, spitting on the throne and rubbing at it with a dirty red rag.
+"No majesty," he said, spitting on the throne and rubbing at it with a dirty, red rag.

 Jareth sighed.
 "Frankly, I don't even care what they wish away.
 I'll take anything right now.
 Baby.
 Kitten.
-A fully grown accountant…"
+A fully-grown accountant…"

-"Accountant?" said Squeak.
+"Accountant?" asked Squeak.